mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ## I know what you're thinking

-You're assuming I spent $46k because I'm just a clueless rube whose never hired anyone before, so someone take advantage of me.
+If you hear that someone spent $46k to redesign three pages of a website, you probably think they're a clueless rube who's never hired anyone before.

 I've never hired an agency, but I've hired dozens of freelancers, including [developers](/freelancer-guidelines/), [artists](/how-to-hire-a-cartoonist/), [writers](/hiring-content-writers/), and [editors](/editor/).
 I'm also a software developer, so I understood the work I hired the agency to complete.